oasisprotocol/docs/docs/dapp/opl/README.md

 they handle from each other.

-Start by adding the [`@oasisprotocol/sapphire-contracts`] NPM package to your Hardhat or Truffle project so you can import `OPL.sol`:
+Start by adding the [`@oasisprotocol/sapphire-contracts`] NPM package to your Hardhat project so you can import `OPL.sol`:

 ```shell
 pnpm add @oasisprotocol/sapphire-contracts